 Did you know?
 According to profile creation guidelines from major institutions, the average business updates their directory profile just 1.3 times per year.
 Those who update monthly see 4x more engagement.
 The future belongs to the active, not the passive.

-The question isn’t whether to optimise your directory profiles – it’s whether you’ll do it strategically or haphazardly.
-The techniques in this guide aren’t just theories; they’re proven strategies that deliver measurable results.
+The question isn’t whether to optimise your directory profiles.
+It’s whether you’ll do it strategically or haphazardly.
+The techniques in this guide aren’t theories; they’re proven strategies that deliver measurable results.
 But they require commitment, consistency, and continuous refinement.

 Final Thought: Directory optimisation isn’t about gaming the system or tricking algorithms.
 It’s about presenting your business in the most compelling, honest, and accessible way possible.
-When you nail that balance, clicks aren’t just numbers – they’re real people discovering exactly the solution they need.
+When you nail that balance, clicks aren’t just numbers.
+They’re real people discovering exactly the solution they need.
 And isn’t that what business is really about?